SAP/ui5-migration/README.md

 ![UI5 logo](./docs/images/UI5_logo_wide.png)

 # ui5-migration
-> Tooling to support the migration of UI5 projects by adapting your code for new UI5 framework versions.
+> Tooling to support the migration of UI5 projects by adapting code for new UI5 framework versions.

-_**Note:** This project is currently in beta and in the process to become available via npm.
-While there are ongoing improvements and round-offs being applied to this project, we see the upcoming release as a great opportunity to collect feedback from the community to further advance the UI5 migration tooling.
-Appreciated._
+_**Note:** This project is currently in beta.
+While there are ongoing improvements and round-offs being applied, we see the early release as a great opportunity to collect feedback from the community to further advance the UI5 migration tooling._

-The UI5 migration tool performs source code replacements and optimizations to improve a UI5 project's codebase.
-The source code modification aims to reduce deprecated API and to leverage best practices.
-It uses AST-parsing (recast, esprima) of JavaScript sources to perform code replacements.
-Migration consists of an analysis part and a code modification part.
+The UI5 migration tool is node.js-based and performs source code replacements and optimizations, reducing or getting rid of deprecated API.
+It builds upon a powerful parsing of JavaScript sources into an AST (abstract syntax tree) in order to perform the actual code replacements.
+Migration typically consists of an analysis part and a code modification part.

-Next to the standalone CLI command an add'tl API is provided, which simplifies integration into other tools (e.g. into custom node.js scripts, grunt).

-**IMPORTANT**: The modified source code needs to be manually reviewed and tested.
+**IMPORTANT**: The modified source code needs to be manually reviewed and thoroughly tested.
 There is no 100% guarantee that the modified code works as expected.

-**If you want to migrate your codebase, please see the [migration guide](./docs/guide/migrationguide.md)**
+**For more details on how-to migrate your project's codebase, please consult additional information such as the [migration guide](./docs/guide/migrationguide.md)**

 ## Installation